Updated Friday 17th July 2020

 Latest Government guidance for Employers & HR planning

-Lock down restrictions continue to be eased in different ways and at varying speeds across the UK.
+Lock down restrictions are being eased in different ways and at varying speeds across the UK.

-From 4th July the hospitality industry in England is opening up.
-In an announcement made on 23rd June bars, restaurants and cafes in England were given the go ahead to welcome customers from Saturday 4th July, provided of course they also follow Covid-secure guidelines.
+On 4th July, the hospitality industry in England began to open up.
+In an announcement made on 23rd June bars, restaurants and cafes in England were given the go ahead to welcome customers provided of course they also follow Covid-secure guidelines.

 The 2 metre social distancing rule remains the remains the preferred guidance.
 However to assist the reopening, 2 metres safe social distance becomes “one metre plus” an additional form of infection mitigation, which can be: